ginnypx1/PyDice/README.md

   - tk_dice.py rolls a specified number of dice in a Tkinter widget
   - tk_dice_images.py rolls a single dice in a Tkinter widget with images of the dice
   - tk_multi_dice.py rolls any number of die between 1-12 with images of the dice
+  - djdice runs a django version of PyDice, with one die

+** Future version will update djdice to roll multiple dice.